TypeRocket/docs/v5/route-templates.md

 ## Request Methods

 Route-templates require you to use the `on()` method.
 The `on()` sets your default handler.
-However, you can also define alternative handlers for other request types.
+However, you can also define alternative handlers for other request methods.

 ```php
 tr_route_template()->on('single', 'post@SiteController')